-The Algarve region—touted as Europe’s most favorite secret—is in the southern part of the Portugal, located between Faro and Lagos.
-It is known for its great beaches, boating on the Atlantic Ocean, world-class golf courses, outdoor activities and delicious cuisine, including access to a record six Michelin-starred restaurants.
+The Algarve region—touted as Europe’s favorite secret—is in the southern part of the Portugal, located between Faro and Lagos.
+It is known for its great beaches, boating on the Atlantic Ocean, world-class golf courses, outdoor activities, and delicious cuisine, including six Michelin-starred restaurants.

 The Algarve is home to 130 beaches that cover nearly 125 miles of coastline.
-Temperatures in the region range from 75 to 90 degrees in the summer and 60 to 65 degrees in the winter and visitors are treated to 300 days of sunshine a year.
-Eighty-two of the region’s beaches have the Blue Flag certification from the Foundation for Environmental Education, which requires following a series of stringent environmental, educational, safety-related and access-related guidelines.
-Among the most popular beaches in the region are Meia Praia in Lagos, Ilha de Tavira across from Ria Formosa natural park and Praia da Marinha, located between Carvoeiro and Albufeira.
+Temperatures in the region range from 75 to 90 degrees Fahrenheit in the summer and 60 to 65 Fahrenheit degrees in the winter.
+Visitors are treated to a glorious 300 days of sunshine a year, making it one of the sunniest places on earth.
+Eighty-two of the region’s beaches have the Blue Flag certification from the Foundation for Environmental Education, which means they follow a series of stringent environmental, educational, safety-related and access-related guidelines.
+Among the most popular beaches in the region are Meia Praia in Lagos, Ilha de Tavira across from Ria Formosa natural park, and Praia da Marinha, located between Carvoeiro and Albufeira.

-The 2017 Michelin guide lists 21 Portugal restaurants— five with two stars and 16 with one star.
-The Algarve has the most on the list, with four one-star and two six-star restaurants.
+The 2019 Michelin guide lists 26 Portugal restaurants—six with two stars and 20 with one star—a majority of which are in the Algarve.
 Among those with one star is Restaurante Bon Bon, headed by Chef Rui Silvestre.
-The chef uses local food and wines to create food he calls “artisan cuisinier” that highlights local foods, herbs and wines.
+The chef uses local food and wines to create food he calls “artisan cuisinier” that highlights local foods, herbs, and wines.
 Another great eatery is the Vista Restaurante at the Hotel Bela Vista and Spa, run by Chef Joao Oliveira, winner of the Boa Cama Boa Mesa guide’s Gold Fork award, the country’s version of a Michelin star.

 The Wines and Ports